Saltar al contenido principal

 Walking canes, rollators and walkers for seniors

-Devices like canes and walkers can help reduce the risk of falling among people age 60 or older, as well as reducing the risk of the severity of a fall.17 The right option can depend on certain factors, like balance and leg strength, so talk to a health care provider to determine which might be best.18
+Devices like canes and walkers may help reduce the risk of falling.
+The right option can depend on certain factors, like balance and leg strength, so talk to a health care provider to determine which might be best.
+There are many options of bastones y andadores to choose from.

 Downsizing considerations